rdking/proposal-object-members/README.md

 }
 ```

-Since the debut of `class` in ES, it has always had the appearance of syntactic sugar within the version.
+Since the debut of `class` in ES, there has also been an alternate way to perform the same actions.
 There is nothing in ES6 that you can do with `class` that cannot be done without `class` in the same spec version.
 This was accomplished by ensuring there was a parallel API that allowed object factories to perform the same actions.
 To continue this tradition, I'm also proposing these possibilities:
 ```javascript
 var example = {
   private privField1 = "value",